Book a Talk

 - A signed check for speaker expenses

-State Historian lectures selected from the Current Talk List only require reimbursement for travel-related expenses.
+State Historian lectures selected from the Current Talk List only require reimbursement for travel-related expenses (usually only mileage).
 Please contact the Office of the State Historian for details.
 Musical programs and lectures requiring specialized research will require additional reimbursement.
 Please visit the Band of Steady Habits website for details and requirements for musical bookings.

 To explore the list of currently available talks, use the website’s header menu or click on any of the links below.